AdaniKamal/DV-collection/README.md

 Damn Vulnerable Applications Collection

 P/s: Credit to all the creator of this awesome project.
 Iam not the creator for all this project.
-I just put it here to make it easy for everyone to refer.
+I just put it here to make it easy for everyone to refer..

 ## Web Applications
 - DVWA : https://github.com/ethicalhack3r/DVWA (or https://www.vulnhub.com/entry/damn-vulnerable-web-application-dvwa-107,43/)